WPBeginner

 CSS Optimization settings in WP Rocket

-Note: WP Rocket will attempt to minify all your CSS files, combine them, and only load CSS needed for the visible part of your website.
+Note: The WP Rocket cache plugin will attempt to minify all your CSS files, combine them, and only load the CSS needed for the visible part of your website.
 This could affect your website’s appearance, so you need to thoroughly test your website on multiple devices and screen sizes.

 Next, you need to scroll to the JavaScript Files section.
 From here, you can check all the options for maximum performance improvement.